 In the modern vein, Gordon has performed with Wayne Shorter, Terence Blanchard, Nicholas Payton, Ellis and Jason Marsalis, Ron Carter, Wycliffe Gordon, Jimmy Heath, Kurt Rosenwinkel, John Scofield, Lewis Nash, and George Benson; toured internationally with Herbie Hancock, Chaka Khan, and George Duke; and recorded with the Danilo Perez Big Band and Grammy winners Brian Blade and George Garzone, among others.
 In 2011–12, Gordon toured internationally with tenor saxophonist and Monk Competition winner Melissa Aldana; their 2012 album Second Cycle

 , featuring an innovative chordless quartet and three of Gordon’s original compositions, won the Altazor National Arts Award in Chile for Best Album.
-His musical tours in both traditional and modern jazz arenas have taken him to India, Japan, Australia, England, France, Italy, Spain, Finland, the Netherlands, Israel, and Panama.
+His musical tours in both traditional and modern jazz arenas have taken him to India, Japan, Australia, England, France, Italy, Spain, Finland, the Netherlands, Israel, Panama, and Switzerland.

 WRITING / PRODUCING